AdobeDocs/experience-platform.en/help/segmentation/ui/segment-builder.md

 >[!NOTE]
 >
->When using the After time constraint, the latter event can take place more than amount of time listed within the time constraint. >
+>When using the "After" time constraint, the latter event can take place more than the amount of time listed within the time constraint. >
 >For example, if you have a Page View event and a Checkout event, and you put the "After 1 hour" time constraint between these two events, a segment definition with a Checkout event 2 hours after the Page View event would qualify.
 >
 >Additionally, these two time constraints can be used in coordination with each other.